guhjy/BBC-CV/README.md

-Code for the simulations' results presented in Section 5.1 of the paper titled "Bootstrapping the Out-of-sample Predictions for Efficient and Accurate Cross-Validation" by Tsamardinos, Greasidou, and Borboudakis, published in the Machine Learning Journal.
+Code for the simulations' results presented in Section 5.1 of the paper titled [Bootstrapping the Out-of-sample Predictions for Efficient and Accurate Cross-Validation](https://link.springer.com/article/10.1007/s10994-018-5714-4#Sec21) by Tsamardinos, Greasidou, and Borboudakis, published in the Machine Learning Journal.

 To produce the exact plots shown in the paper run the following commands in Matlab: